The Donora Death Fog

 Rating : 4/5 (569 Downloads)

-Download or read book The Donora Death Fog written by Andy McPhee and published by University of Pittsburgh Press.
+Download or read book Donora Death Fog written by Andy McPhee and published by University of Pittsburgh Press.
 This book was released on 2023-03-28 with total page 258 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: In October 1948, a seemingly average fog descended on the tiny mill town of Donora, Pennsylvania.
+Book excerpt: With a foreword by Jennifer Richmond-Bryant In October 1948, a seemingly average fog descended on the tiny mill town of Donora, Pennsylvania.
 With a population of fewer than fifteen thousand, the town’s main industry was steel and zinc mills—mills that continually emitted pollutants into the air.
 The six-day smog event left twenty-one people dead and thousands sick.
 Even after the fog lifted, hundreds more died or were left with lingering health problems.
 Donora Death Fog details how six fateful days in Donora led to the nation’s first clean air act in 1955, and how such catastrophes can lead to successful policy change.
 Andy McPhee tells the very human story behind this ecological disaster: how wealthy industrialists built the mills to supply an ever-growing America; how the town’s residents—millworkers and their families—willfully ignored the danger of the mills’ emissions; and how the gradual closing of the mills over the years following the tragedy took its toll on the town.

-The Donora Death Fog Related Books
+Donora Death Fog Related Books

 Language: en